 bad password is.
 A bad password is one that can be guessed.

 Databases of usernames and passwords are stolen from insecure websites every day.
 That means there are a lot of credentials available to be studied and from that it becomes very apparent that humans are terrible at creating good passwords.

-Some studies show that only 1,000 individual words comprise 91 percent of all passwords.
+Some studies show that only 1,000 individual words comprise 91 percent of all passwords1,000 individual words comprise 91 percent of all passwords.
 Note – that link lists the 10,000 most used passwords and some of them are colourful.
 These passwords are easy to guess because hackers have access to these same lists and will use your email address and these passwords on various sites to see if any of them work.
 If you’re interested to see how strong your current password is, try our password strength checker.

 Many people try to make their password more complex by adding numbers to the end of it.
 That is a well known trick that hackers are also aware of.
 One database study showed that of the passwords that ended in a number almost a quarter of them used the number 1.